|Nutritional Guidelines (per serving)|

 Click Play to See This Lime-Marinated Eye of Round Steak Come Together

 Gather the ingredients.

-Make the marinade by combining the lime juice, salt, garlic powder, cumin, pepper, and coriander.
+Make the marinade by combining lime juice, salt, garlic powder, cumin, pepper, and coriander.

-Trim off visible fat from steaks.
-Use a fork to prick the steaks deeply all over and on both sides.
+Use a fork to deeply prick the steaks all over on both sides.

-Place trimmed steaks in a resealable plastic bag and pour the marinade over the steaks, making sure to coat well and refrigerate for 30 minutes, turning once.
+Place the steaks in a resealable plastic bag and pour the marinade over the steaks, making sure to coat them well.
+Let marinate at room temperature for 30 minutes, turning once.

-Heat an outdoor grill, indoor grill, broiler, or grill pan on the stovetop and remove steaks from the marinade.
+Heat an outdoor grill, indoor grill, or grill pan on the stovetop and remove the steaks from the marinade.

-Place steaks on a hot grill or other surface that has been very lightly coated with cooking spray and cook each side for 4 to 5 minutes or until done to your liking.
-Although medium-rare or an internal temperature of 145 F before resting is best for tough cuts of meat.
-Professional kitchens use a temperature of 120 F to 130 F before resting for medium-rare.
+Place the steaks on a hot grill (or grill pan that has been very lightly coated with cooking spray) and cook each side for 4 to 5 minutes, or until done to your liking.

 Let the meat rest for 10 minutes.
 Enjoy whole or sliced against the grain.